FireMyPi/firemypi/README.md

 - Automatically configures the IPFire green0 and red0 interfaces on boot.
 - Allows you to use either a USB ethernet dongle or the Raspberry Pi internal wireless nic as the red0 interface.
-- Fixes an issue with the U-Boot configuration that did not allow some Rasperry Pi 4B models to boot correctly.
+- Changes the U-Boot configuration so that Rasperry Pi 4B models boot correctly.
+(See Notes)
 - Turns on file system journaling for the IPFire root file system on the micro sd card.
 - Turns on SSH on the green0 interface for headless access to the firewall